Learning Disentangled Semantic Spaces of Explanations via Invertible Neural Networks: Preliminaries

 \section{Preliminaries}

+In this section, we first introduce the formal semantics and define the sentence representation model based on Argument Structure Theory (AST), linking with the associated disentanglement/generative factors and then proceed with the description of the proposed flow-based INN mechanism.

+\paragraph{Controllability and interpretation in formal semantics.} Formal semantics, which provides a canonical, granular, and rigid representation, have been investigated for thousands of years, with well established theoretical frameworks such as Montague Semantics \cite{dowty2012introduction}, Davidsonian Semantics \cite{davidson1967logical}, Neo-Davidsonian Semantics \cite{lasersohn2016semantics}, etc. One typical characteristic of these formal semantics is the localisation or composition property.
+For example, in the sentence, \textit{animals require oxygen for survival}, the words are functionally combined into sentence semantics:

+Where \( x \) is the variable representing any entity within a logical structure.
+In this case, we can localise the sentence semantics by replacing $x$ with \textit{birds}, \textit{fishes}, etc. This localised process indicates the interpretation in Cognitive Science \cite{smolensky2006harmony,lees1957syntactic}.
+Disentanglement \cite{bengio2013deep} can potentially provide such localisation in the context of distributional latent representations, which has been widely investigated to localise image generation \cite{esser2020disentangling,jeon2019efficient, liu2021smoothing}.
+Therefore, we link several key notions—\textit{disentanglement}, \textit{formal semantics}, and \textit{localization}—to investigate formal control and interpretability in language models.

-In this section, we first define the sentence representation model based on Argument Structure Theory (AST), linking with the associated disentanglement/generative factors and then proceed with the description of the proposed flow-based INN mechanism. \paragraph{Sentence semantic disentanglement.} AST \cite{jackendoff1992semantic, levin1993english, rappaport2008english} provides a model for representing sentence structure and meaning of sentences in terms of the interface between the their syntactic structure and the associated semantic roles of the arguments within those sentences.
+\paragraph{Sentence semantic disentanglement.} AST \cite{jackendoff1992semantic, levin1993english, rappaport2008english} provides a model for representing sentence structure and meaning of sentences in terms of the interface between the their syntactic structure and the associated semantic roles of the arguments within those sentences.
 It delineates how verbs define the organisation of their associated arguments and the reflection of this organisation in a sentence's syntactic realisation.
 AST abstracts sentences as predicate-argument structures, where the predicate $p$ (associated with the verb) has a set of associated arguments $arg_i$, where each argument has an associated positional component $i$ and a thematic/semantic roles $r_i$, the latter categorising the semantic functions of arguments in relation to the verb (e.g. agent, patient, theme, instrument).
 In the context of this work, the AST predicate-argument representation is associated with a lexical-semantic representation of the content $c_i$ of the term $t_i$.